openwebdocs/owd-website/pages/content/posts/complete-interop-features/index.md

 2. Document all interoperable HTML APIs not part of the DOM (that is, everything in the HTML spec that is not an `HTML*Element` property or method).
 3. Finally, document all missing HTML*Element features related to `<form>` (For example, `HTMLSelectElement`, `HTMLInputElement`, and `HTMLButtonElement` properties and methods).

-The two first points let us detect any newly interoperable property or method and document it if this is the first time anyone has done it.
-We already found some after the launch of Safari 16.4 (like [`WritableStreamDefaultController.signal`](https://developer.mozilla.org/en-US/docs/Web/API/WritableStreamDefaultController/signal)).
-These two initial steps will enable us to maintain the completeness of our API reference for interoperable features once we finish documenting the backlog.
+The two first points let us detect any newly interoperable property or method and document it if no one else has already done so.
+For example, we found gaps after the launch of Safari 16.4 (like [`WritableStreamDefaultController.signal`](https://developer.mozilla.org/en-US/docs/Web/API/WritableStreamDefaultController/signal)).
+These two initial steps will enable us to maintain the completeness of our API reference for interoperable features (once we finish documenting the backlog).

 The third step will give us a complete reference for the Forms APIs.
 It will be synchronized with this year's Interop initiative, where all three engines will be interoperable.